M-jerez/grunt-gulp-typescript/README.md

 ### Conclusions on Grunt vs Gulp
  - Gulp better performance is a Myth.
 My personal opinion is that there is no performance diferrence, even though gulp task seems to finish faster, it takes almost the same time or more to refresh the browser.
-Performance depends a lot on the watch tasks, if they execute all tasks or just some of them.
+Performance depends a lot on how the watch task if configured, it can compile all project or jsut the relatred task.
- - SourceMaps works fine in Gulp, while with Grunt is almost impossible to produce SourceMaps that actually work.
+ - SourceMaps works fine in Gulp, while in Grunt is almost impossible to produce SourceMaps that actually work.
- - Be extremely carefull with grunt asyn tasks execution.
-If you wan to clean a directory, be sure do it syncronously at the beginning or you can actually clean the directory after other tasks have finished.
+ - Be extremely carefull with grunt async tasks execution.
+If you want to clean a directory, be sure do it syncronously, before any tother task is executed, or you might clean the directory after other tasks have finished.
  - Gulp watch may stop after some plugin fails.